specificlanguages/mps-gradle-plugin/README.md

   configured in the stub block and copies them into the specified destination directory of the stub, deleting any other files present in that directory.
 When copying the dependencies their version numbers are stripped.
 This makes it possible to upgrade dependency versions in the Gradle build script without also reconfiguring the MPS stub solutions.
 * `generateBuildscript`: generates the build script using MPS.
 The build model location is detected automatically.
+  Since 1.2.2 the task specifies all module files (`*.msd`, `*.mpl`, `*.devkit`) as its inputs since build scripts check their contents against the modules.
 * `assembleMps`: runs `generate` and `assemble` targets of the generated Ant script.
 The `assemble` lifecycle task is set to depend on `assembleMps`.
-The version of the project is passed to Ant via `-Dversion=${project.version}` (since 1.1.1).
+Since 1.1.1 the version of the project is passed to Ant via `-Dversion=${project. version}`.
+Since 1.2.2 the task specifies all `*.mps` files in all directories as its inputs.
 * `checkMps`: runs the `check` target of the generated Ant script.
 The `check` lifecycle task is set to depend on `checkMps`.
 * `package`: packages the modules built by `assembleMps` in a ZIP.
 The package is added to the `default` configuration